Mature Masculine

 Teaching clearly: The Magician explains complex ideas simply.
 He meets students where they are.

 Mentoring patiently: The Magician guides others over time.
-He doesn't expect instant mastery.
+He does not expect instant mastery.

 Creating opportunities: The Magician creates chances for others to learn and practice.
 He opens doors.

 Adapting to learners: The Magician adapts to different learning styles.
-He doesn't force one approach.
+He does not force one approach.

 Celebrating success: The Magician celebrates when students succeed.
-He doesn't compete with them.
+He does not compete with them.

 Letting go: The Magician lets students surpass him.
-He doesn't hold them back.
+He does not hold them back.

 Teaching keeps knowledge alive.
-Skills that are not passed on die with their holders.
-The Magician who shares his skills participates in a chain of transmission that stretches back generations and forward into the future.
+Skills that do not get passed on die with the person who held them.
+The Magician who shares what he knows becomes a link in a chain that stretches back generations and forward beyond his own life.